Madison-Bunting/INDE-577/README.md

 Data Science tools used in this course:
 - Python version 3.6 or higher
 - Jupyter notebooks

-Common python data science packages:
   - Pandas
   - Numpy
   - Scikitlearn

 - Supervised Learning
   - Model Building and Error Analysis